spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 She dreams of having her name in the history books alongside other greats, and frankly is unconcerned that her experiments might be unethical, or if people die, or even if the timeline itself is destabilized.
 She believes you can’t make progress being cautious.

+**Personality.** TK, TK, TK.

-**Quote:** _“This is all terribly exciting.
+**Quote.** _“This is all terribly exciting.
 I wish they’d restore my access to the live feeds of the portal.
 The implications of what we’re doing here will affect every field of science.
 I’ve written 3 papers since they locked me up, but they won’t let me submit them.
 It doesn’t matter.
 There’s too much opportunity here to be afraid of cracking a few eggs.
 No offense to you eggs, of course.”_

 <aside class="block-torn-paper">